zyllio/zyllio-sdk/README.md

 ```

-Method2 Low level API : This API returns raw data not filtered and sorted.
+Method 2 Low level API : This API returns raw data not filtered and sorted.
 Relation table needs to be solved before using it

 ```typescript